 For more than 11 years, chef-patron Pascal Aussignac has been building his culinary reputation around The City.
 His first venture was Club Gascon, which has since extended to the Cellar Gascon, the Comptoir Gascon and Baranis, tucked-in behind the Royal Courts of Justice.

-At the Club, Aussigac has launched a new “marché” style menu to showcase seasonal produce, though it’s not just the produce which is exceptional.
+At the Club, Aussigac showcases seasonal produce through his marché menu, though it’s not just the produce which is exceptional.
 Aussignac has a real flair for presenting beautiful, artistic plates.
 But better than that, he gives diners that special feeling that’s hard to come by in competitive London.
-His surprising technique and inventive use of flavour shows his desire to push the boundaries of his current *1 star.
+His surprising technique and often challenging use of flavour shows his desire to push the boundaries of his current *1 star.

 Club Gascon continues to bring its subtle style of creative cuisine to City dinners.
 Professional front of house staff are delighted to serve such high quality food.
 Their effortless style only adds to the experience.
 But with ever increasing standards in the food, Club Gascon remains one of London’s outstanding restaurants.
 Somewhere you must visit.